 Assumptions are factors that for planning purposes might be considered to be true, real or certain.
 This can be considered to be a risk.
 Assumptions should always be evaluated for accuracy later on!
-For example, we assume that there are sufficient materials and supplies available on the island for our castaways to produce the ship.
+For example, we assume that there are sufficient materials and resources for a project team to complete the project.